CenturyLinkCloud/PublicKB/Release Notes/2019/2019-07-09-cloud-platform-release-notes.md

 ##### Integrated Azure in Latin America

-CenturyLink has been authorized by Azure to support consolidated billing and management of accounts for customers headquartered within select countries within Latin America.
-A CenturyLink representative should be contacted for a detailed list of geographic, sector, and feature availability.
+Lumen has been authorized by Azure to support consolidated billing and management of accounts for customers headquartered within select countries within Latin America.
+A Lumen representative should be contacted for a detailed list of geographic, sector, and feature availability.

 #### [Application Lifecycle Management](https://www.ctl.io/cloud-application-manager/application-lifecycle-management/)